mahalvig/mahalvig.github.io/init_app/README.md

-This is a simple utility to create a new directories for a new app.
+This is a simple utility to create a sub directories for a new app.
 It creates below sub directories for a given app in given path
 - scripts
 - lib